“Long before there were maps, there were reference points.

 Why a Narrative North Star delivers real business impact

-Budget wastage reduces because campaigns support each other instead of being counter-productive.
-Paid media spend lowers if audiences already recognise the idea behind it.
+Less budget is wasted because campaigns support each other instead of being counter-productive.
+Paid media becomes more efficient if audiences already recognise the intent behind the ads.
 Internal teaming improves as marketing, content and analytics work towards the same goal.
+And most importantly, brand recall strengthens.
+Not because audiences see more content, but because what they see connects.

 A Narrative North Star is not invented overnight